vhalerie/VhalerieLee-CreativeCoding/README.md

 Assignment_Week6 - Draw a spiral using Translate and Rotate functions and Lerpcolor

 Assignment_Week7 - Draw shapes and animate along the Lissajous curve

+Assignment-Week8 - Particle Systems

+Assignment-Week9 - Madlibs using the Rita.js library

+Assignment-Week10 - Create GUI (I used the P5.GUI js library)